pyrddlgym-project/pyRDDLGym-symbolic/README.md

   </a>
 </div>

 If the figure is too small to comprehend, you can click the link above to check out the XADD graph.
 Notice that the leaf nodes contain either a Boolean value or a real value.
-This is the case when you pass `reparam=False` to the `RDDLModelXADD` class instantiation.
+This is the case when you pass `reparam=False` to the `RDDLModelXADD` class constructor.
 Otherwise, you'll see the Bernoulli variables in the CPFs reparameterized using uniform random variables.
 When we don't reparameterize, the leaf nodes show the Bernoulli probability values.

 How will the graph look like for `out-of-fuel'(x1, y1)` variable?
 Here's the result of `context.save_graph(model_xadd.cpfs["out-of-fuel_x1_y1'"], file_name="out_of_fuel_x1_y1")`: